 The course will familiarize students with substantive and procedural aspects of contemporary investment law, as it is laid down in a network of over 2,000 bilateral and multilateral investment treaties as well as domestic investment laws.
 The course will also consider the complex relationship of international investment law with other areas of international law.
 Finally, the course will critically examine the legitimacy of international investment law in light of current attempts to reform the system.

-Specifically, the second part of the course will address the following issues:
+Specifically, the course will familiarize students with the following concepts and issues:

 - The relationship of investment treaties with European Union law

 - The future of the investment law system